-Sessions should last one hour & fifteen minutes including organizing time & breaks NO MORE.
+Sessions should last one hour including organizing time & breaks – NO MORE.

-- 10 minutes team organizing & water break, assigning players to teams, assigning field locations.
+- 5 minutes – team organization & water break.
+Assigning field locations.

 One parent per game will act as the game referee.
 They will be responsible for running the clock, assisting with changes of possession & directing the kick-off & calling when restarts are required.

 Team and individual pictures will be taken in the spring on a day to be announced.
 In addition, money for end-of-season trophies will be collected in the spring.

 The following guidelines include the only elements of the Laws of the Game that apply to the AYSO Short Sided Game Program for Jamboree:

 The Field: Is 30 x 15 yards marked with lines.